 Cost Structure-function for the Company

 The business’s product cost structure is fundamental, especially for the finance division.
-Generally, determine this cost by using fixed and variable cost elements.
+Generally, It helps define how expenses are distributed across different types of costs—primarily fixed costs and variable costs—which are essential for pricing, profitability, and financial planning.

 Given that this is related to the business’s financial health, then it should be that every company can make a cost structure.
 Because, by utilizing an expenditure structure, the company will be able to control various divisions and make efficient spending efforts in the future.